-Some employers with small payrolls, including government employers, may file an annual return, Form 944.pdf instead of Form 941.pdf each quarter, if indicated on your Form SS-4.pdf, Application for an Employer Identification Number.
+Some employers with small payrolls, including government employers, may file an annual return, Form 944.pdf instead of Form 941.pdf each quarter, if you are eligible and properly so indicated on your Form SS-4.pdf, Application for an Employer Identification Number.
 Form 944 is designed for employers with an annual employment tax liability of $1,000 or less.
 Form 944 generally is due on January 31 of the following year.
 The purpose of Form 944 is to reduce burden on small employers by allowing them to file one return per year, and in most cases pay the employment tax with the return.

-Employers who may be eligible to file Form 944 because their estimated annual employment tax liability is $1,000 or less and who want to file this form and didn't indicate this on the Form SS-4, have to contact the IRS to request to file Form 944.
+Employers who may be eligible to file Form 944 because their estimated annual employment tax liability is $1,000 or less and who want to file this form, but didn't indicate this on the Form SS-4, have to contact the IRS to request to file Form 944.
 Employers aren't permitted to file Form 944 unless they're notified by the IRS to do so.
-Employers required to file Form 944, who want to file Forms 941 instead, must notify the IRS to request to file quarterly Forms 941.
-Employers can call the IRS at 800-829-4933 between January 1, 2018, and April 2, 2018, or send a written request postmarked between January 1, 2018, and March 15, 2018.
-For further information, see the Form 944 Instructions and Revenue Procedure 2009-51.
+Employers required to file Form 944, who want to file Forms 941 instead, must notify the IRS to request to file quarterly Forms 941 and receive approval to do so.
+See the Form 944 Instructions for more information.

 Employers notified to file Form 944, whose businesses grow during the year and whose employment tax liability exceeds the $1,000 threshold, must still file Form 944 for the year.
 Employers who exceed the eligibility threshold must not file Form 941 until the IRS notifies them that their filing requirement has been changed to Form 941.
 For information on requesting to file Forms 941 quarterly or Form 944 annually to report your social security, Medicare, and withheld federal income taxes, refer to the Form 944 Instructions and the Form 941 Instructions.